Kashmir: As cross-border shelling continues, Covid-19 makes residents afraid of sheltering refugees

 Fleeing under fire

-The three villages emptied overnight.
+Reddi emptied overnight.
 “As soon as we finished the funerals on Sunday night, all of us fled the village,” said a farmer from Reddi mohalla, who did not want to be named.
 “Whoever could find a car or vehicle, just boarded it and left for safer areas.”

 In the chaos that ensued, all careful social distancing measures to prevent the spread of the coronavirus were forgotten.
 Jammu and Kashmir, which had 278 cases as of April 14, is under strict lockdown to contain the virus.
 “When the shelling happened, the lockdown vanished into thin air,” said the farmer.
 “Everybody huddled together in huddles.
 Cars with a capacity for 5 people squeezed in seven or eight people in order to escape the village.”